OWRC/interpolants/index.md

 <br>

+## Particle Tracking web-tool

+The ORMGP particle tracking tool shows both the forward or backward particle tracking from a site that is being studied.
+The tool is built upon [numerical models](/snapshots/md/numerical-model-custodianship-program.html) which have organized, synthesized and interpreted a wealth of hydrogeological information (e.g., boreholes, geological mapping, previous studies, etc.).

+* More info on 3D [particle tracking of the groundwater flow system and the methodology used in our web tool](/interpolants/modelling/particleTracking/).

 ## Regional **Water Budget**, Long-term and Continuous
-* Fine-resolution (2,500 m²) **Water Budgeting** using a  [regionally-distributed runoff-recharge model](/interpolants/modelling/waterbudgetmodel.html) for Long-term (>20 years) continuos 6-hourly hydrological modelling of the ORMGP jurisdiction.
+* Fine-resolution (2,500 m²) [**Water Budgeting** using a  regionally-distributed runoff-recharge model](/interpolants/modelling/waterbudgetmodel.html) for Long-term (>20 years) continuos 6-hourly hydrological modelling of the ORMGP jurisdiction.

 ## Short-term/event-based hydrology